harvester/docs/docs/settings/storagenetwork/manual.md

 #### Stop Alertmanager

-- Check VM Import Controller is existing.
+- Check if Alertmanager exists.
 - If not, skip this step.

 ```bash
 kubectl get -n cattle-monitoring-system alertmanager rancher-monitoring-alertmanager
 ```

-- If Alertmanager is existing, please stop Alertmanager.
+- If Alertmanager exists, please stop Alertmanager.

 ```bash
 kubectl patch -n cattle-monitoring-system alertmanager rancher-monitoring-alertmanager --type merge -p '{"spec":{"replicas": 0}}'
 ```

-- Check alertmanager replicas is 0.
+- Check if alertmanager `replicas` is 0.

 ```bash
 kubectl get -n cattle-monitoring-system alertmanager rancher-monitoring-alertmanager -o=jsonpath='{.spec.replicas}'
 ```

-### Step 4: Check all Longhorn Volumes are detached
+### Step 4: Check if All Longhorn Volumes are Detached

-- Please check Longhorn Volumes states are detached.
+- Check if Longhorn Volumes states are detached.
-- If there is still any attached volume, please wait for some monents and re-check it again before doing the next step.
+- If there is still any attached volume, please wait for a while and re-check it again before performing the next step.

 ```bash
 kubectl get -A volume
 ```

-- You could check with the following command, and should get an empty result.
+- You can check with the following command, and should get an empty output.

 ```bash
 kubectl get -A volume | grep attached